SilentRhetoric/solid-algo-wallets/README.md

 The solid-algo-wallets library provides a simple, unified interface for integrating several Algorand wallets into a web application client built with SolidJS.
 A live demo can be found at <https://solid-algo-wallets-example.netlify.app>.

-This work has been performed with support from the Algorand Foundation xGov Grants Program
+This work has been performed with support from the Algorand Foundation xGov Grants Program.

 ## Quick start